 Stir-fry zoodles – One of my favorite methods.
 Make sure that you drain the moisture.
 I salt them in a colander and let them sit for 20 minutes.
 Squeeze them gently and dry the noodles with a paper towel.
 Then stir fry the zoodles for about 3 minutes over medium-high heat.

 I would avoid cooking the noodles with sauce.
 They break and will become mushy.
-Just warm up the sauce separately and pour it over the stir-fry noodles.
+Just warm up the sauce separately and pour it over the stir-fried noodles.

-Oven method (my favorite!) – I've tried them all and found out that the oven method is best!
+Oven method (my favorite!) – I’ve tried them all and discovered that the oven method is best!
 It is even easier than the stir-fry method because you don’t have to drain them, yet the zoodles still turn out pretty dry.